Placement Week FAQs

 Executive Placement Week will be held from October 15-28, 2020.
 All activities will be virtual.
 The majority of activities will occur between 12:00-6:00 EST.

 Legislative Placement Week will be held from January 25-29, 2021.
 All activities will be virtual.
 The majority of activities will occur between 9:00-6:00 EST.

 2. What time should I arrive in D.C. to give enough time to get to the hotel, settled, and ready for Sunday night's event kicking off Placement Week?

-5. What do I wear during Placement Week, when do I need to wear it, and do I have to break the bank to update my graduate student wardrobe?
+3. What do I wear during the Placement Process, when do I need to wear it, and do I have to break the bank to update my graduate student wardrobe?

 Business dress and business casual are the appropriate professional attire for Placement Week.
 It constitutes the following: